 Children under 16 must be accompanied by an adult

 Seniors [62+] are free on Thurs. and Fri., full price on Saturday and Sunday

 Location: The Rose City Classic is held at the Portland Metropolitan Exposition Center (Expo) at 2060 No. Marine Drive, Portland, Oregon 97217.
 Click here for directions to Expo, then click on directions for a map.

-Show dates: Rose City Classic will begin on Wednesday, January 15 with numerous individual breed shows, and the 4 all-breed shows run Thursday through Sunday, January 16-19, 2020.
+Show dates: Rose City Classic will begin on Wednesday, January 18 with numerous individual breed shows, and the 4 all-breed shows run Thursday through Sunday, January 18-22, 2023.
 Conformation (breed judging) and agility run Thursday through Sunday.
-Obedience, rally, Canine Good Citizen, Trick Dogs and Temperament Tests.
+Trick Dogs and Canine Good Citizen are held on Thursday and Friday.
+Obedience, Rally and Scent Work trials are held on Saturday and Sunday.
 Competition for Beginner Puppies, 4-6 months old is held on Saturday.
-Check back for the judging program on around January 10.
+Check back for the judging program on around January 12.

 Show hours: The Expo is open to the public at 7:30 am each day.
 The official show hours are from 8 am until 6 pm but variety group and Best-in-Show judging often run later.

 Schedule of events: Owners can enter their dogs in the Rose City Classic shows until January 4, 2023.
 After that date the show is said to be closed.
 Scheduling the various show events cannot take place until then.
 To see the schedule, please check back around January 12 and the schedule will be posted on the home page.

 Rose City Classic is fun for the whole family.
 Plan to come early and stay all day.
 Breed judging and agility start at 8 am and depending on the size of the entry and the particular event, the shows can run until 6 pm or later.